yairEO/touchy/README.md

-Adds jQuery special events (tap / double tap / swipe)
+Adds jQuery special events: (double) tap / swipe
 ========

 This will add support for these events: